For features, you can pull from my bio here:

 So I did the unthinkable.
 I joined the circus.

 Just kidding.
 Instead of locking myself in my room to cry (which I did a fair amount of) and hug my body from the painful inflammation that suddenly emerged my hips, I made a radical choice to step away from the field of sexual violence - by joining a pole and aerial dance studio.
 At that time, I wasn't aware that our hips and pelvis are where our Root and Sacral Chakra is stored, which holds much of our trauma and requires more than talk therapy to be released.
 It was here at the pole dancing studio I felt the pain dissipate from my body as I shook my hips, especially as I celebrated my sensuality with other women without shame.

 Shortly after, I received my yoga teaching certification to work with survivors of sexual trauma.
 I became a certified transformational life coach through Leadership that Works, which gave me the skills to move myself and others from a place of pain to purpose, anger to compassion, and self-loathing to self-love.

-And I did a TON of work around my womb space to release anymore trauma being held in my reproductive system, including a trip back to Thailand to learn about how it is my ancestors healed.
+And I did a TON of work around my womb space to release anymore trauma being held in my reproductive system, including a trip back to Thailand to learn about how it is my ancestors healed themselves by studying with a traditional Thai midwife.

 "But when I found my roots, I was no longer a bud.
 I rose above the mud as a lotus..."